Do you know how many germs your desk and other workplace surfaces harbor?

 During a typical cold and flu season, it’s essential to keep your office and desk as clean as possible to prevent illness and costly work absences.
 But with the current COVID-19 pandemic spreading throughout the world, it’s even more essential.
 Regularly cleaning and disinfecting your workspace could save someone’s life, including your own.
-At the very least, it helps prevent an illness that could cost you valuable workdays and productivity.
+At the very least, it can reduce the spread of germs and help prevent absenteeism or lost productivity due to illness.

 Preventing the Spread of COVID-19 at Work

 According to a 2020 study by PR firm Bospar, over 50% of Americans believe they will contract the coronavirus because they work in an open office layout.
 While that’s a very legitimate concern, there are many strategies you can use to limit your exposure to COVID-19, as well as other more common viruses and bacteria, while you’re at work.

 The CDC states that COVID-19 spreads through close contact between people, typically when they’re closer than 6 feet apart.

 The virus might stay alive on surfaces for several hours to several days.
 That means cleaning your cubicle and office regularly throughout the day is an effective way to help limit the spread of the virus.